ImageMarkup/isic-challenge-landing/site/submit.md

 The submission file encodes sets of binary classification confidences for each of the 9 disease states, indicating the diagnosis of each input lesion image.

-### Submission file format
+### Submission File Format
 *For the ISIC 2019 Challenge, the format of a submission file exactly matches that of the `ISIC_2019_Training_GroundTruth.csv` file.*

 A submission file is a single CSV (comma-separated value) file, with each input lesion response in a row.
 File columns must be:
 * image: an input image identifier of the form `ISIC_0000000`
 * MEL: “Melanoma” diagnosis confidence
 * NV: “Melanocytic nevus” diagnosis confidence